-The Colliding Epoch field indicates the future epoch at which MAC collision is likely to occur.
+The Colliding Epoch field contains a value that indicates the epoch at which MAC address collision is likely to occur.
 The value is indicated in units of epochs.
-A value of 1 indicates the next epoch.
+The epochs are sequentially numbered starting with the value 1 for the epoch following the current epoch.

-The non-AP MLD Specific Epoch Number Offset field indicates the epoch count that the non-AP MLD skips to mitigate the OTA MAC address collision.
 The value 0 is reserved.

+The Link ID Info field is defined in 9.4.1.77 (Link ID Info field) and indicates the link for which the collision is likely to occur.

+The Non-AP MLD Specific Epoch Number Offset field contains a value that indicates the number of epochs that need to be skipped to avoid the OTA MAC address collision.
+The value 0 is reserved.
+The field is reserved when the Collision Status field value is 1 or 2.

 The sum of the Colliding Epoch field value and the non-AP MLD Specific Epoch Number Offset value cannot be larger than the Epoch Sequence Duration field.